PrairieLearn/PrairieLearn/rfcs/003-workspaces.md

     * Within the host, we’ll proxy that to the appropriate container.
     * Each container will probably need port 80 bound to some random, unique port that we can target for forwards.
     * The host will listen for three types of signals: launch, sync, and kill container.
-* How to map requests to hosts?
+* How to map requests to workspace hosts?
-    * Hosts table that stores current information about each host VM.
+  * `workspace_hosts` table that stores current information about each host VM.
 * How do we kill off old containers?
     * Containers are killed after either:
         * We don’t receive N heartbeats in a row.